 In the center of Lafayette Park is an equestrian statue of General Andrew Jackson at the Battle of New Orleans.
 Sculpted in 1853 by Clark Mill, it was the first statue of a person on horseback ever cast in the United States.Continue to 5 of 8 below.

 The statue of Andrzej Tadeusz Bonawentura Kościuszko (also known as Thaddeus Kosciusko) is located in the northeast corner of Lafayette Park.
 Kosciusko was a Polish Colonel who fought in the American Revolutionary War in the Continental Army.Continue to 6 of 8 below.

 The Von Steuben Statue, located in the northwest corner of Lafayette Park in Washington, D.C., is in honor of Friedrich Wilhelm von Steuben, a German army officer who served as inspector general and major general of the Continental Army during the American Revolutionary War.Continue to 7 of 8 below.

 Fountains at Lafayette Park

 Lafayette Park is also home to an array of trickling fountains and shady tree groves.
 It is a nice place to sit on a park bench and take in the view.
 Some families come to picnic here in the summer months as well.Continue to 8 of 8 below.

 08 of 08

 If you want to extend your tour of the area, make sure to check out the buildings surrounding Lafayette Park.
-These main sights include the White House, the Old Executive Office Building, the Department of the Treasury, Decatur House, Renwick Gallery, The White House Historical Association, Hay-Adams Hotel, and The Department of Veterans Affairs.
+These main sights include the White House, the Old Executive Office Building, the Department of the Treasury, Decatur House, Renwick Gallery, the White House Historical Association, the Hay-Adams Hotel and the Department of Veterans Affairs.